-As we prepare for this year’s tournament, we want to reminisce about other standout moments from Augusta National.
-Here are some of our favorite Masters memories from the past 20 years.
+As we look to past Masters champions, we want to reminisce about other standout moments from Augusta National Golf Club.
+Join us as we relive some of our favorite Masters memories throughout the years.

 Most Masters wins in the 21st century:

 The past Masters champions list (and a few fun memories):

 2021 Masters Champion: TBD (Check out our favorite picks to win.)

 2020 Masters Champion: Dustin Johnson shot a tournament-record 20 under to beat Cameron Smith and Sungjae Im by 5 strokes.

 Major moment: Dustin Johnson dominated Augusta National in November 2020.
 Not only did he shoot 31 on the front nine, including an eagle on the second hole, in the third round, he also broke the tournament scoring record (268) and became the third golfer to win the Masters with a family member on his bag — his brother Austin Johnson.

 2019 Masters champion: Tiger Woods finished 13 under to beat Xander Schauffele, Brooks Koepka and Dustin Johnson by one stroke.

 Major moment: Tiger Woods’ epic win in the early afternoon on Sunday (tee times were moved up to beat an incoming storm) was hailed as a comeback for the ages.
 Winning the green jacket in 2019 was his first major title in 11 years and first Masters win in 14 years.

 2018 Masters champion: Patrick Reed shot 15 under to beat Rickie Fowler by one stroke.